Arby3k/nBodySolver/Readme.md

 Each Body must have intial velocity and postion conditions stated.

+### Included input files

+`Data3Body.txt` - This file is required to run the 3body solver as the program looks for this specific input file to run the program.

+`Datasolar.txt` - This file is used to simulate our home solar system with 8 planets and a central Sun.

 ## Output files

 The Output files will be output as show below.
 This is to allow the `planetary motion viewer` software to run a visual simulation of your output.